-Testing performed: Confirmed that the DS ICR 5.2 RAVBM system does not have, nor require, internet access once the ballot has been downloaded.
+Testing performed: Confirmed that the DS ICR 5.10 RAVBMS does not have, nor require, internet access once the ballot has been downloaded.
 There are no external connections from the ballot to any outside server or service.
 With the exception of printing or saving the ballot package there are no external calls to or from the ballot.

-7.8.1 Access Control
+Pertinent Excerpt(s) from: 7.8.1 Access Control